 Pretreatment data collection is foundational to the pavement preservation effort to relate the performance of the various treatments and treatment combinations to the pretreatment condition of every subsection.
-Thereafter, the collection of regular MAP-21 related pavement condition data makes it possible to quantify the life extending and condition imroving benefits as a function of varying levels of pretreatment condition.
+Thereafter, the collection of regular pavement condition data makes it possible to quantify the life extending and condition imroving benefits as a function of varying levels of pretreatment condition,.
 Data collection practices for the southern sections do not change seasonally, but winter weather reduces the data collection frequency for the northern sections.
-New cold recycle sections will be built near MnROAD in the next quarter.

 Technology transfer and implementation of findings are very important to this effort.
 A 6-month sponsor meeting is hosted each spring and fall.
 Spring meetings are held at NCAT (typically in May or June) and fall meetings are held at MnROAD (typically in September or October).
 At both locations, meetings consist of technical presentations and test section inspections.
 Doodle polls are used to determine the dates for these meetings that work best for the majority of attendees.
-Project personnel also travel to sponsor states on demand to promote deployment through meetings, presentations, and field projects.
+Project personnel also travel to sponsor states and provid research updates at winter meetings or at other requested times.